90% of mutual funds follow an active investing style.

 You can monitor the performance of your index fund investment by tracking the performance of the underlying index.

-Most brokerage platforms provide comparison charts that enable you to track the performance of your investments in real time.
+Most brokerage platforms provide comparison charts that enable you to track the performance of your investments in real-time.

 Yes, index funds are a great investment option for beginners who are just starting with investing and don’t want to bother about stock research.

-You can use an investment platform like Groww, Scripbox & Kuvera or a stock brokerage account like Zerodha Coin to buy an India index fund.
+You can use an investment platform like Groww, Scripbox & Kuvera, or a stock brokerage account like Zerodha Coin to buy an India index fund.

-Another option is to visit the Mutual fund website directly, create a folio and invest in an index fund.
+You can use Zerodha Coin to invest directly in index funds.
+Another option is to visit the Mutual fund website directly, create a folio, and invest in an index fund.

 The main risk of investing in an index fund is market risk.
 Index funds track a specific index, their performance is closely tied to the performance of the overall market.